bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA_TechnicalStack.md

  * Contingency of Success: The Architect receives no compensation unless the framework successfully generates new wealth for the Sovereign Nations and the designated beneficiaries.
  * Perpetual Alignment: This fee is perpetual to mirror the perpetual growth ensured by the 20% Recursive Reinvestment engine, ensuring the Architect’s interests remain permanently aligned with the continued prosperity and stability of the system.
  * NUPALTA and VAP Funding: Aside from paying the Architect himself, this fee specifically goes to pay for the continued operations for NUPALTA until the agency sunsets, after which time the fee goes to pay for the Legacy Administrator.
 This fee also pays for the express maintenance and privacy of the Verification Assistance Program's (VAP) Forensic Genealogical Survey and the legal representation of the Architect and the framework in all litigious matters.
- * Architect’s Limited Veto Provision: The Architect retains a narrow, non-delegable veto power exercisable solely in two circumstances: (1) any corporation that has directly caused personal harm to the Architect through misclassification, algorithmic lockouts, or predatory labor practices (including DoorDash and all other supporters or beneficiaries of California Proposition 22), and (2) major institutional investors that have publicly advocated for or implemented policies designed to create or maintain a permanent dependency class (specifically BlackRock, Vanguard, and State Street).
-In all other cases, participation decisions for ground leases and hub operations rest exclusively with the local VQPV boards and the Sovereign Tribe/CLT, consistent with the decentralized, non-bureaucratic design of the NUPA framework.
+ * Architect’s Limited Veto Provision: The Architect retains a narrow, non-delegable, non-waivable veto power over any corporation, platform, or institutional investor whose core business model or operational practices materially contribute to the creation or maintenance of a permanent economic dependency class.
+This veto specifically includes, but is not limited to, companies that:

+    * Deploy algorithmic control mechanisms that arbitrarily restrict a worker’s ability to earn (e.g., sudden lockouts, ghost restrictions, or extraterritorial enforcement of foreign labor rules)

+    * Externalize safety and maintenance risks onto workers while denying them stable income or protections

+    * Design systems that profit from human attention addiction and economic fragility rather than productive labor

+Exercise of this veto disqualifies the entity from any participation in ground leases, hub licensing, framework usage fees, or NUPA ecosystem operations.
+All other participation and governance decisions remain exclusively with the local Community Land Trust, VQPV boards, and Sovereign authorities.

+**This provision is non-negotiable.
+Nations or entities adopting the NUPA framework accept it in full or not at all.**

 ### IV.
 Economic and Social Justification